CIT28/files/w6/relatingp1.md

         - Listen to the questions

 - Code Along - From timestamp 47:35
-    - Listen concepts of how to use IN SQL commands
+    - Listen to concepts of how to use IN SQL commands
     - Code along write combination of static queries and subquery  (either on the terminal or in the query file)
         - There will be total of 3 queries here
         - Once your have the query running without error.